ispras/Futag/README.en.md

 from futag.generator import *

 g = Generator(
-"/path/to/futag-analysis-result.json",
-"/path/to/futag/package/", # path to the futag-package
-"/path/to/json-c-root/" # library root
+"/path/to/futag-analysis-result.json", # path to result file of analysis "Futag/futag-llvm-package/", # path to the futag-llvm-package "json-c-json-c-0.13.1-20180305" # library root
 )

 # Generate fuzz drivers